9 Volt Visuals is a one-man boutique graphic design shop.

 When we start a project together, proof-of-concepts are shown before any money leaves your books.
 This means no deposit will be due until initial comps are approved.

-Once they are approved, a deposit of 50% is due.
+Once the first group of art is shown, a deposit of 50% is due if approved.
 The remaining 50% is due upon project completion.
 Hourly bills weekly.
 Retainer, monthly.

 Projects completion time average at two weeks.
 If billed per-project or retainer, the invoice will match the original quote regardless of revision quantity you throw at me as it is my job to extract your thoughts in as rich of spectrum of objectives and images as you see in your head.